-The history of the peoples of Inishowen goes back thousands of years and due to its remoteness, the evidence of these peoples can still be seen to this very day in numerous locations throughout the area.
+The history of the peoples of the region goes back thousands of years and due to its remoteness, the evidence of these peoples can still be seen to this very day in numerous locations throughout the area.

-From the rock art and stone circles of pre-history to the early medieval high crosses marking the sites of the numerous monasteries that were built in the area, Inishowen must have been thriving during this period.
-You also have the late middle age castles and forts of the Doherty clan and their allies scattered throughout the area.
+From the rock art and stone circles of pre-history to the early medieval high crosses marking the sites of the numerous monasteries that were built in the area, The northwest must of been thriving during this period of history.
+You also have the late middle-age castles and forts of the various clans scattered throughout the area.

 The North West of Ireland encompasses the northernmost part of the famous Wild Atlantic Way and the Causeway Coastal Route.
 It also includes the most northerly point on the island at Malin Head on the Inishowen Peninsula.

 The North West is home to a significant portion of the Wild Atlantic Way, a 2,500 km coastal route that stretches along Ireland’s western seaboard.
 Here are some of the features of the Wild Atlantic Way in Donegal and Sligo.

 - Slieve League Cliffs: The Slieve League Cliffs are some of the highest sea cliffs in Europe and offer stunning views of the Atlantic Ocean.

 - Fanad Head Lighthouse: The Fanad Head Lighthouse is an iconic landmark that offers stunning views of the coastline.
 Visitors can take a tour of the lighthouse and learn about its history and the role it played in guiding ships along the coast.

 - Glenveagh National Park: Glenveagh National Park is a wilderness area that covers over 16,000 hectares of stunning scenery, including mountains, lakes, and forests.
 It is home to a wide variety of wildlife, including red deer, golden eagles, and peregrine falcons.